 An introductory course available to those with an interest in all things "forensic" and delivered face-to-face, exploring aspects of forensic medicine and science.

 INTRODUCTION AND BACKGROUND

-The Certificate in Forensic Medicine & Science (60 credit SCQF level 7) is an introductory 30 week taught course covering the basic elements of medicine, science and law applied to the investigation of death and crime.
+The Forensic Medicine & Science Course is an introductory 30 week taught course covering the basic elements of medicine, science and law applied to the investigation of death and crime.
 Although not specifically targeted at any professional group, the course will be of interest to professionals with a forensic remit such as the police, nurses, prosecution and defence lawyers.
 The course will also stimulate all those with an interest in this fascinating subject.

 The lecturers on the course have extensive experience gained from investigating many real-life cases (including the investigation of the Lockerbie bombing and other high profile incidents).